the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### The research skills
 #### Curiosity (NEW)
-The RSE gains its reputation from its effectiveness to interact with their domain peers.
+RSEs gain their reputation from their effectiveness to interact with their domain peers.
 Therefore some curiosity together with a broad overview of the research field is required.
 A manifestation can also be the curiosity for new tools which is a great asset for an RSE.
 Lifelong learning then becomes more bearable.